mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-ncco.md

 ---
-title: Modify NCCO
+title: Create a NCCO
 description: In this step, you modify your NCCO using GitHub Gist.
 ---

-# Modify NCCO
+# Create a NCCO

 A Nexmo Call Control Object (NCCO) is a JSON array that you use to control the flow of a Voice API call.
 More information on NCCO can be found [here](https://developer.nexmo.com/voice/voice-api/ncco-reference).

 The NCCO must be public and accessible by the internet.
-To accomplish that, we will be using [GitHub Gist](https://gist.github.com/).
+To accomplish that, we will be using [GitHub Gist](https://gist.github.com/):

-> **NOTE**: You will need a [GitHub](https://github.com) account and be logged in.

-To create your NCCO

 1) Go to [https://gist.github.com/](https://gist.github.com/).